About the authors, Will David Mitchell and Carol L. Mitchell

 Not even out of basic training, he won a slot as an aviator, leading to wings and Lieutenant bars.
-Next, he was selected as the youngest instructor in Electronic Warfare school.
-That's when he met his bride, Carol.
-They are still married 47 years later.
+Next, he was selected as the youngest instructor in Electronic Warfare school, where he met his dazzling bride, Carol.
+They are still married 55 years later.
 He became a civilian instructor and commercial instrument pilot.

-David, known as Will in the Air Force (computers don't know people have middle names,) flew in Vietnam, being awarded the Distinguished Flying Cross and many other medals.
-Then he went to Pilot school, and was selected as the class commander.
+David, known as Will in the Air Force (computers don't realize people have middle names), flew in Vietnam, winning the Distinguished Flying Cross and many other medals.
+Then in USAF Pilot school, and was selected as the class commander.

 He won an elite copilot slot flying the tankers that refueled the tri-sonic SR-71.
-He soon became an Aircraft Commander, flying two more combat tours before being recruited to SAC Headquarters.
+He quickly became an Aircraft Commander, flying two more combat tours before being recruited to SAC Headquarters.